 The Minister stated that land acquisition procedures should be simplified to promote timely acquisition by the private sector.
 The procedure for conversion of land to non-agriculture use needed to be simplified to facilitate integrated townships.

 Ms. Selja felt the need to constitute a real estate regulatory authority to balance the interests of developers and consumers.
 It could look into the viability gap funding for the EWS/LIG housing schemes and Government subsidies.
 Land owner should be made a stakeholder in any land acquisition and development.

 She noted that repeal of the Urban Land Ceiling Regulation Act, rationalisation of stamp duty, amendment to the rent control law, tenurial rights to slum dwellers and land-banks for EWS and LIG housing should be considered on priority.
-Simplification of land registration, layout and building approval procedure, property tax reforms, measures to promote rental housing and computerisation of land records were also important aspects that needed attention.
+Simplification of land registration, layout and building approval procedure and property tax reforms were also important aspects that needed attention.